- What Does Kanban Mean?

 Kanban software facilitates the continuous improvement of the production process.
 That’s because it has added task management features, such as tracking, WIP limits, reporting functionality, forecasting and more.

 Web-based kanban software further adds efficiencies for kanban teams by being accessible from everywhere and at any time.
-This is a boon for remote or distributed teams, keeping them in communication and fostering collaboration.
-Also, with an online project management software, updates are instant and changes go live immediately.
+This is ideal for remote or distributed teams, keeping them in communication and fostering collaboration.
+Also, with online project management software, updates are instant and changes go live immediately.
 This adds to efficiencies as the project manager and teams are able to see the actual progress of the workflow.